Monton: Transport

-There was a railway station in Monton called Monton Green, which was part of the Tyldesley Loopline, running from Eccles through Worsley and Leigh to Roe Green.
+There was a railway station in Monton called Monton Green, which was part of the Tyldesley Loopline, running from Eccles through Worsley and Roe Green to Leigh.
 The station opened on 1 November 1887 and was closed under the Beeching Axe on 5 May 1969.
 Monton Green railway station was located on an embankment, just off Monton Green, the railway running parallel with the Bridgewater Canal.
 All traces of the station have long since been removed.
 However, the embankment on which the station was situated is still there and now forms the starting point of the Recreation Pathways scheme, run by Salford City Council.
 The loopline now forms part of cycle route 55.

 The village of Monton is now served by rail services passing through the railway stations at Patricroft and at Eccles, along the Manchester Victoria-Liverpool Lime Street railway line.

 Bus services also serve the village, while the nearest Metrolink station is in Eccles (approximately 15 minute walk).